 Never Had Prosciutto + Prunes?
 You're missing out.

-Looking for an allergy friendly appetizer?
+Looking for an incredibly delicious allergy-friendly appetizer?
 When entertaining, I like to offer at least one gluten free and dairy free appetizer that everyone can enjoy.
 This Prosciutto Wrapped Prunes recipe is a great choice.
-They’re similar to Bacon-Wrapped Dates but with a bit of a milder flavor.
+They're similar to Bacon-Wrapped Dates (aka: Devils on Horseback) but with a bit of a milder flavor.
 It can even be made dairy free and Paleo-friendly by simply omitting the Parmesan cheese!

 PROSCIUTTO WRAPPED PRUNES

 - 3 oz.
 Parmesan cheese cut into 15 small rectangles

 - 7-8 thin slices prosciutto cut lengthwise

 - Preheat the oven to 400 degrees F.